TassioCarmo/havard-cs50x-week3-algorithms/README.md

 ## Structs

-data type, or data structure
+data type, or data structure which is our own data type, typedef struct tells the compiler that we’re defining our own data structure

 ```
 typedef struct